Emerita Professor Rosemary Owens

 Professor Owens’ field of research expertise lies in the area of ‘the law of work’, which includes international labour law; employment, labour and industrial relations law; and anti-discrimination law.
 She also researches and teaches at both post-graduate and undergraduate levels in arbitration law, constitutional law, and feminist- and socio-legal theory.

 Acknowledged internationally as a leader in her field, Professor Owens has held many significant appointments during her academic career.
 In 2010 she was appointed to the International Labour Organisation’s Committee of Experts on the Application of Conventions and Recommendations (CEACR), which comprises 20 leading experts from around the world appointed on the basis of their independence and integrity as well knowledge of their discipline.
-Professor Owens is also currently a member of the Editorial Board of the Australian Journal of Labour Law, and was previously its Editor.
+Professor Owens is also currently a member of the Editorial Board of the Australian Journal of Labour Law, and was previously its Editor (2003-2007).
 She is an active member of the Australian Labour Lawyers Association and has been a member of the National Executive.

 Professor Owens has also held a number of appointments with government and non-government organizations.
-She is currently the Chair of the South Australian Government’s Ministerial Advisory Committee on Work/Life Balance.
-She has previously served as a board member of several statutory corporations, including SA Water Corporation and the West Beach Trust.
+She has served as the Chair of the South Australian Government’s Ministerial Advisory Committee on Work/Life Balance, and as a board member of several statutory corporations, including the SA Water Corporation and the West Beach Trust.
 Ever since the early 1990s she has been associated with the Working Women’s Centre in Adelaide, and during that time she has participated as both Chair and Member of its Board of Management.